 - A sub-type's average rating here is determined by the average of individual ratings, provided by hiring team members, on the applications of candidates from that source.

-The People tab lists all candidates and leads on the job.
+The People tab contains the Applicant List, which contains all candidates and leads on the job.
 It's actually the local, job-specific version of the global People page.

 - Search on the People tab to find specific candidates on the job.
 Candidates not assigned to this job will not show up in the results.

 - Click Add candidate to manually add a candidate by uploading a resume.

 Here, you can take actions on individual or multiple candidates:

 - Share a candidate with other users in your account

 - Reject the candidate (with a Delayed RejectionDelayed Rejections)

 - Reassign the candidate to another job

 - Delete the candidate (if you're an Admin user)